josefalanga/blog-thergic/source/en/selfhost/caddy-fail2ban/index.md

 ---- END ARISE \\ DO NOT MODIFY THIS LINE ---->
 # Using Caddy along with Fail2Ban to harden your services

 If you are looking for a guide on how to configure [caddy-fail2ban module](https://github.com/Javex/caddy-fail2ban), you are in the wrong place.
-This approach uses no extra modules, and requires both fail2ban and caddy to be installed on your host (no docker/container).
+This approach uses no extra modules, and requires both Fail2Ban and Caddy to be installed on your host (no docker/container).
 You can use docker for everything else.

-This doesn't mean you cannot use containers for this at all (_you will notice using volumes smartly can totally allow this workflow_), but I'm choosing this setup because it is more straightforward for newcomers, as we won't delve in docker details.
+This doesn't mean you cannot use containers for this at all (_you will notice using volumes smartly can totally allow this workflow_), but I'm choosing this setup because it is more straightforward for newcomers, as we won't delve into docker details.

 That said, let's start dissecting this.

 ## What's Caddy

 Well, can't do justice to the absolute beast Caddy is, but you can go check their [Website](https://caddyserver.com/) and their [Docs](https://caddyserver.com/docs/).
 In short, I'm using Caddy as a reverse proxy and access point for all my self-hosted services.
-Caddy manages redirecting stuff to the appropiate containers, depending on what domain the request is entering from.
+Caddy manages redirecting stuff to the appropriate containers, depending on which domain the request comes in from.
 This means that I can set `something.thergic.ar` regular `80` port to be forwarded to some internal docker port.
 It also magically manages SSL certificates through [Let's Encrypt](https://letsencrypt.org/), so it also redirects stuff through `443`, no extra setup needed.
 It's not that `certbot` is hard to use, but Caddy makes the whole thing trivial.
 It can also be set up to create wildcard certificates.
 It can do way more than that, and I'll probably expand on this later, but that's what I've got so far.

 ## What's Fail2Ban

 Their own [github](https://github.com/fail2ban/fail2ban) readme starts with a pretty good definition:

 > Fail2Ban: ban hosts that cause multiple authentication errors